astro/microvm.nix/doc/src/advanced-network.md

 ## A bridge to link TAP interfaces

-Instead of placing microVMs directly on a LAN, one can also use a TAP interfac eto get a virtual Ethernet interface on the host.
+Instead of placing MicroVMs directly on a LAN, one can also use a TAP interface to get a virtual Ethernet interface on the host.
 Although it is possible to assign individual IP configuration to these individual interfaces, let us avoid the additional configuration effort and create a bridge instead:

 ```nix
 systemd.network = {